Imperial Research Codes of Practice

 Export controls and sanctions

-Export Controls apply to the physical removal of goods or the transfer (by any means) of goods, technology or software and/or knowledge (which may capture teaching) from the UK to a destination outside the UK.
-However the Controls can apply to transfers by facsimile, e-mail and also telephone and, under exceptional circumstances, to transfers within the UK where it is known that the ultimate end use is for weapon of mass destruction (WMD) related matters outside the UK.
+UK export controls may apply to the transfer or disclosure (by any means) of certain goods, software or technology (know-how or other information) from the UK to a destination outside the UK.
+Such considerations apply to certain research and teaching activities, principally within Engineering and Natural Sciences disciplines.
+Export controls can apply to items sent or taken out of the UK and to transfers and disclosures by facsimile, e-mail, or other electronic means, as well as telephone or in-person conversations.
+Under exceptional circumstances, to transfers or disclosures made within the UK may be within scope, where it is known or suspected that the ultimate end use is connected to weapons of mass destruction (WMD) related activities outside the UK.

-Further information, including when a licence is required and how to apply can be found on the Colleges Export Controls pages.
+Further information, including how to establish when an export licence may be required and how to apply for one can be found on the College’s Export Controls web pages.

 Whilst we actively encourage and support staff finding new and novel sources of funding, it has been acknowledged through Provost’s Board that College does not support staff using, nor administer, third party crowdfunding platforms and websites in order to generate income for College research activities.